"Unfortunately, life had plans for me that did not involve taking a single footstep in my hiking boots."

 "I depleted all the Euros I had on me (ready to be converted into Serbian Dinar when I arrived) to catch the next connecting flight to Zurich.
 Strong winds above the Swiss Alps left the pilot unable to land which meant I had to backtrack to Ghent if I wanted to get to Serbia at all.
 Sixteen hours later I arrived with no money, no luggage and almost no life left in me."

-"While visiting these spots, it occurred to me that taking a selfie with a giant monument or a minuscule masterpiece is, you know, really embarrassing.
-Not to mention logistically awkward.
-What trumped the embarrassing solo selfie for me, it turned out, were the numerous meals for one I had to embark on."
+“While visiting these spots, it occurred to me that taking a selfie with a large monument or a minuscule masterpiece is, you know, really embarrassing.
+Not to mention logistically awkward.”

 "Mom did not have a glamorous life for sure, anything but; she had a very challenging life.
 But she always rose to those challenges.
 And that drive and determination was instilled in me by her.
 It's funny how life is, generally we want all we can for our children, it's a given.
 But there was I, wanting more for my mother."